CartoDB/carto-for-developers-guides/deck.gl/examples/pure-js/angular/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for starting a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.